svm-zhang/AGOUTI/README.md

 ## Obtain AGOUTI

+AGOUTI is designed to be light-weight by only requiring SAMtools and python 2.7 or above.

-To download AGOUTI, please use git to download the most recent development version through:
+To download AGOUTI, please use:

     git clone https://github.com/svm-zhang/AGOUTI.git

-AGOUTI is designed to be light-weight by only requiring SAMtools and python 2.7 or above.

 To get the current version of the download, simply do